gamma-opt/oip-notes/course/part1/4-examples_LP-1.md

 The process of making every product is different and different products require the use of machines differently.
 Similarly, every product yields a certain net profit.
-The time consumed by machine operations in hours and net profits in € are described in {numref}`p1l5:production_table`, where a dash means that the product doesn't use the indicated machine.
+The time consumed by machine operations in hours and net profits in € are described in {numref}`p1l5:production_table`, where a dash means that the product does not use the indicated machine.

 ```{table} Production parameters: net profits (€) and time needed by machines (h)
 :name: p1l5:production_table